-“Vienna with toddler?
+“Vienna with a toddler?
 What about the long haul flight?
 What on earth are you going to do with her?”
 Helpful acquaintances frequently asked me these questions prior to taking our two year old on a trip to Vienna, Austria around Easter.
 In retrospect, I’m glad I ignored most of these comments.

 My bucket list trip to Vienna included long afternoons in cafes sipping Gruner Veltliner, attending an opera, visiting the Mozart house, enjoying the several palaces and museums then pausing for a luxurious afternoon nap at the hotel before dressing for a late dinner.